This post may contain affiliate links indicated with a *. Read the full disclosure here

-Sew these reusable bowl covers for any size bowl or casserole dish.
-These are great scrap fabric projects, and they are easily washed for another use!
+Sew these reusable bowl covers for any bowl or casserole dish.
+These are a great scrap fabric project, and they can be easily washed!

 I’m so excited for picnics and potlucks this summer.
 I often forget to buy plastic wrap, so these reusable bowl covers are so handy to have!
 I also love using up fabric scraps for sewing projects that get a lot of use.